theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-update.md

 informs about changes in the version history and release notes.

 1. Check if you have a working test environment with a valid license and maintenance.
-2. Make sure that the test environment is a copy of the current productive environment.
+2. Make sure that the test environment is a copy of the current production environment.
 3. Check the [Version History](https://kb.theobald-software.com/version-history) and release notes in the knowledge base to check, if update is needed.
-4. Create a [backup](./backup-migration) of the current installation.
+4. Create a [backup](./backup-and-migration) of the current installation.
 5. Conduct any necessary preparations and changes as described in the Release Note / Version History.
 In case of major changes, use the ConfigConverter.

-### Upgrating Major Releases - ConfigConverter
+### Upgrading Major Releases - ConfigConverter

 There are two ways of upgrading the product version from XU 2.x and 3.x to XU 4.x:
 - Upgrade during installation